Travelling to India from Australia

 - Remember that photography of airports and military areas is strictly prohibited.

-- Legal drinking ages vary from 18 to 25 across states and drinking is completely banned in a few.
+- Legal drinking ages vary from 18 to 25 across states.
+However, drinking is completely banned in a few states.

 - Deliberate killing or maiming of a cow is a nationwide offence.
 Further, consumption or possession of beef is a criminal offence in some states.